Blood Test Interpreter

 Session Independence

-Each time you use the application, it starts fresh.
-No data from previous sessions is retained or accessible.
+Each session starts completely fresh.
+No health data from previous sessions is retained, cached, or accessible by any party.

 Secure Connection